software-architects/time-cockpit-website/content/en/blog/2014/09/22/Profiling-of-DB-Related-C-Applications.md

           END - QS.statement_start_offset)/2) + 1) AS statement_text
      FROM sys.dm_exec_query_stats AS QS
-     CROSS APPLY sys.dm_exec_sql_text(QS.sql_handle) as ST) as query_stats order by last_execution_time desc{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">You will probably find out that we do not have a CPU problem at all.
+     CROSS APPLY sys.dm_exec_sql_text(QS.sql_handle) as ST) as query_stats order by last_execution_time desc{% endhighlight %}<p>You will probably find out that we do not have a CPU problem at all.
 The DB query is simply too slow.
 Additionally, the execution plan is not cached.
 So change the T4 template and the algorithm to make it cache execution plans.
-That solves our perf problem to a certain degree.</p><h2 xmlns="http://www.w3.org/1999/xhtml">Caching</h2><p xmlns="http://www.w3.org/1999/xhtml">In our scenario we assume that we cannot make the DB faster (in practice it would only take a few mouse clicks thanks to Microsoft Azure SQL Database different pricing tiers).
+That solves our perf problem to a certain degree.</p><h2>Caching</h2><p>In our scenario we assume that we cannot make the DB faster (in practice it would only take a few mouse clicks thanks to Microsoft Azure SQL Database different pricing tiers).
 So we have to re-think our approach.
 Let's just cache the result and look for customers in memory.
-Our first approach uses ADO.NET's <em>DataView</em> mechanism:</p><p xmlns="http://www.w3.org/1999/xhtml">
+Our first approach uses ADO.NET's <em>DataView</em> mechanism:</p><p>
   {% highlight javascript %}using Newtonsoft.Json.Linq;
 using System;
 using System.Collections.Generic;